isage/Adrenaline/docs/src/08-CfwConfiguration.md

 > The modules being called "2" doesn't mean it is a improved version, but rather a poorly named alternative version to be used as compatibility fixer for a small number of officially released titles.
 >
 > So it is a direct effect of a bad naming because programmers (usually with tight deadlines) are bad at naming things that are very similar in functionality with another existing thing, more so in a thing that is not supposed to be known by end-users...
 Been there, done that LOL.

+> [!NOTE] Note 2
+> This option does not affect the XMB/VSH.
+Even if this option is enabled, the XMB/VSH will be loaded with the usual implementation of the Media Engine module.

 ### Execute BOOT.BIN in UMDemu ISO